sulthanularief148/Welcome-To-React/README.md

 ## What is useEffect Hook in React?
 - The `useEffect` hook is a function that lets you perform side effects in functional components.
 It runs after the component renders and can be used for tasks like data fetching, subscriptions, and manually changing the DOM.
+- `useEffect` is called after every render of the component.
+- Dependency array changes the behaviour of the render. if empty dependenct is called only initial render

 ## What is Dependency Array?
 - The dependency array is an optional second argument to the `useEffect` hook.
 It specifies the variables that the effect depends on.
 The effect will only re-run if one of the dependencies changes.